-After you've created one or more views, you can pull them into a dashboard, add interactivity, and much more.
+After you've created one or more sheets, you can combine them in a dashboard, add interactivity, and much more.

 Tip: To quickly get up and running, see Dashboard Starters for Cloud-based Data.

-In addition to adding views to your dashboard, you can add objects that add visual appeal and interactivity.
+In addition to sheets, you can add dashboard objects that add visual appeal and interactivity.
 Here's guidance about each type:

-Button objects let your audience navigate from one dashboard to another, or to other sheets or stories.
-Add custom images and tooltip text to reveal a button's destination to your users.
+- Button objects let your audience navigate from one dashboard to another, or to other sheets or stories.
+For the button style, choose an image or text to indicate the button's destination to your users.

 - Extension objects let you add unique features to dashboards or integrate them with applications outside Tableau.